· David Cruz · Schools & Special Education · 7 min read

 Ready to Explore?

-If your school team is evaluating data collection options, TallyFlex offers a free tier to test workflows with up to 2 students.
+If your school team is evaluating data collection options, TallyFlex works on the devices you already have - including Chromebooks, even offline.
 For district-wide implementation, our schools page explains education pricing and FERPA compliance.
 Questions?
 Reach out to support@tallyflex.com.